 I had seen “things” prior to that, usually coming out of deep sleep—but I always assumed they were dreams.

-This was in full daylight and it lasted more than a moment.
+his was in full daylight and it lasted more than a moment.
 Then he and the car just vanished; like a switch had been flipped.

-I know there are countless stories like this from many others, and I have several more as well; but that experience set me off on a decades-long search for answers regarding the spiritual world.
+I know there are countless stories like this from many others, and I have several more as well, but that experience set me off on a decades-long search for answers regarding the spiritual world.

 I visited a handful of psychics, spiritual mediums, tarot card readers, and even attended a séance.
-I once had a reading at a restaurant called R Thomas in Atlanta, Georgia; the psychic was quite accurate on a number of topics and I recall him telling me that I could do my own reading if I just tried.
+I once had a reading at a restaurant called R Thomas in Atlanta, Georgia.
+The psychic was quite accurate on a number of topics and I recall him telling me that I could do my own reading if I just tried.
 I thought that was funny and I shrugged it off.

 A few years later, I was living in Orlando, Florida, and a coworker told me about a nearby spiritual encampment called Cassadaga, and a wonderful medium named Hazel Burley.
-I called Hazel and discovered she was booked out several weeks, but I made an appointment and waited.
+I called Hazel and discovered she was booked out for several weeks, but I made an appointment and waited.

 During my waiting period, I had a recurring dream I’d had a few times over the years prior.
 I would walk around the curve of a quiet country road beside a small pond, and an old church would come into view.
 Sometimes there were cars parked around and sometimes not, but there were never any other people.
 This is as far as the dream went, but I had it over and over again and I remembered it vividly, which is rare for me, so I assumed it had meaning.

 The day came for my reading and I drove out to Cassadaga.
 I arrived early so I decided to explore the small village.
 As I wound around the quiet but very densely built village, I rounded a corner and was shocked to see the road curving around a small pond with the church coming into view—exactly like my dreams.
-I felt a distinct, peaceful energy that day and understood why this place was special.
+I felt a distinct and peaceful energy that day and understood why this place was special.
 I proceeded on to Hazel’s little pink house for my reading.
 Hazel was an older lady with a little, elderly, toy dog named Bilbo Baggins, after the protagonist in The Hobbit.

-Hazel’s reading was life-changing for me; so much so that I’ve never felt the need for another mediumship reading.
+Hazel’s reading was life-changing for me, so much so that I’ve never felt the need for another mediumship reading.

-One of the things we discussed was the success I had had?in life by visualizing what I wanted, believing it, and having ?it materialize.
+One of the things we discussed was the success I had had in life by visualizing what I wanted, believing it, and having it materialize.

-She told me this was called the law of attraction, and that there were books and tapes by a group of channeled entities called Abraham that spoke in detail on the subject.
+She told me this was called the Law of Attraction, and that there were books and tapes by a group of channeled entities called Abraham that spoke in detail on the subject.
 She also told me I had the ability to channel, just like Esther Hicks.

 At the time, I was not interested in any of this.
 My focus was on manifesting material things and exploring spirituality beyond organized religion.
 I was also turned off by the name Abraham; it sounded biblical, thus Christian in my mind.
 The idea of me channeling also turned me off.
 I was fine going to these “weird” people to explore—and essentially prove to myself—an existence beyond our physical realm, but I didn’t want to be one of them!

-The following year, The Secret was published and the law of attraction was suddenly everywhere.
+The following year, The Secret was published and the Law of Attraction was suddenly everywhere.
 I had been using the techniques I had developed for years at that point and enjoyed the validation of my “invention.”